FimGroup/fim/FeatureList.md

         * break current flow: check_XXX_break - break current flow and respond error
             * General error is returned: FlowError
         * non-breaking: check_XXX - check and set error information in local parameter for branching logic
+* Lifecycle of requests
+    * Start of requests: user request or scheduled job
+    * Note: Events can be regarded as start of request or not.
+Recommended not to regard events as start point.
+    * Note2: Events types - standard event / delayed(scheduled) event
+    * Start point: source connector which is the entrypoint of user request/scheduled job/event listener(not recommended)

 ### Core model

+#### Container

+* Contains all components for a specific tenant/application
+* Maintains lifecycle of application

 #### FlowModel